Debra Roberts

-Debra C. Roberts is a South African government worker and one of the six co-chairs of the Intergovernmental Panel on Climate Change.
+Debra C. Roberts is a South African scientist and one of the six co-chairs of the Intergovernmental Panel on Climate Change.
 She was elected co-chair of Working Group II for the sixth assessment in 2015.

 She is head of the Sustainable and Resilient City Initiatives Unit in eThekwini Municipality (Durban, South Africa).

 Education and career

-Roberts has a PhD in Urban Biogeography at the (then) University of Natal, South Africa.
+Roberts has a PhD in Urban Biogeography from the (then) University of Natal, South Africa (1991), later consolidated to the University of KwaZulu-Natal.
 After working as a post-doctoral researcher, she joined local government in 1994.
 She established the Environmental Planning and Climate Protection Department of eThekwini Municipality (Durban, South Africa) which she led from 1994 to 2016.
 In 2016 she was appointed to establish the Sustainable and Resilient City Initiatives Unit in Durban and is the city’s first Chief Resilience Officer.
+She is a part time professor at the University of Twente.

 IPCC work

 She was a lead author of Chapter 8 (Urban Areas) of Working Group II of the IPCC Fifth Assessment Report and was elected as Co-Chair of Working Group II for the IPCC’s sixth assessment cycle in 2015.

 She was also a lead author of the IPCC Special Report on Global Warming of 1.5 °C.